thegreenwebfoundation/admin-portal/docs/installation.md

 We recommend `just`, as it offers a maintainable way to document and automate common tasks during development.
 It is both well documented, and actively maintained, and has good support for the use of `.env` files to keep credentials and secrets out of source control.

+## Working locally with devpod

+Github codespaces uses the open devcontainer standard for configuration, which means you can also run the application anywhere else which supports it. [devpod](https://devpod.sh/) is an application which allows you to run devcontainers on your local machine using docker, and allows us to easily set up an environment for local development.
+With devpod installed, from the command line you can run:

+`devpod-cli up .`

+A vscode window will open in your browser, from where you can run `just run_devserver` in a terminal, as described above in the "Github codespaces" section.

 ### Installing just and installing uv

 You can install uv with a single one-line command on most systems: